eerhshr/pronounce-it-right/README.md

 3. Open the Notebook:

-   After setting up the environment, you can open `SpellItRight.ipynb` notebook in your browser.
+   After setting up the environment, you can open `PronounceItRight.ipynb` notebook in your browser.

 ### **Example**